News & Program updates

 Continued Funding for the MiCT Co-Working Space

 For many Russian-speaking exiled journalists, the co-working space ‘MiCT Roof’ became a safe haven in Berlin last year.
 The aim of the co-working space is to enable exiled media professionals to continue their work while also creating networking opportunities with German media outlets, production companies, foundations, and politics.
-Now, the JX Fund again supports the continuation of the project.
+Now, JX Fund again supports the continuation of the project.

 Read more